Nafis2003/CSE1101/README.md

 ---

+## 🌐 Learning Resources

+Want to dive deeper?
+Check out the [Resources](resources.md) file for a curated list of YouTube channels, websites, and practice platforms to boost your C programming skills.

+---

 ## ✉️ Need Help?
 If you're stuck or confused, feel free to DM me.
 Just don’t expect spoon-feeding 😄—but I’ll point you in the right direction.